See the Bible Q&A series here

 My answer: YES, I am a prophet.
 Moreover, if you are a bona fide Christian, so should you be.
 Here’s why:

-This pattern was turbo-charged by The Lord’s clear promises in Joel 2:28-29 and Acts 2:17-18, where He declared He would pour out more divine inspiration—beyond His written Word—especially in the closing years of this current age.
-Those of us who limit divine inspirations to only what was written in The Bible, over two millennia ago, are, in effect, denying this reiterated promise, and are sitting in the seat of the Pharisees, who rejected both Jesus and the apostles for teaching concepts beyond what Moses had written.
+This pattern was turbo-charged by The Lord’s clear promises in Joel 2:28-29 and Acts 1:8, 2:17-18, where He declared He would pour out more divine inspiration—beyond His written Word—especially in the closing years of the 2nd Biblical age, and also this current 3rd age, thus we would witness of/about Him.
+Those of us who limit divine inspirations to only what was written in The Bible, several millennia ago, are, in effect, denying this reiterated promise, and are sitting in the seat of the Pharisees, who rejected both Jesus and the apostles for teaching concepts beyond what Moses had written.
 Imagine that~

-To remove all confusion, The Lord even allowed an angel, in John’s Revelation, to emphatically state:
+To remove all confusion about this matter, The Lord even allowed an angel, in John’s Revelation, to emphatically reveal:

-That’s why I believe every true Christian is called to be a prophet—both in the predictive sense--testifying about the 18-to-20% of yet-fulfilled. prophecies in Scripture, and moreover, as a living testimony of Jesus Christ.
+That’s why I believe every true Christian is called to be a prophet—both in the predictive sense--testifying/witnessing about the 18-to-20% of yet-fulfilled. prophecies in Scripture, and moreover, as a living testimony and witness of Jesus Christ, The Lord God.

 Eight Ways We Prophesy by Testifying of Jesus